Tangsa language

 Tangsa, also known as Tase and Tase Naga, is a Sino-Tibetan language or language cluster spoken by the Tangsa people of Burma and north-eastern India.
-Some varieties, such as Shangge, are likely distinct languages.
+Some varieties, such as Shangge (Shanke), are likely distinct languages.
 There are about 60,000 speakers in Burma and 40,000 speakers in India.
+The dialects of Tangsa have disparate levels of lexical similarity, ranging from 35%–97%.

 Geographical distribution

 Tangsa is spoken in the following locations of Myanmar: